-The end of summer is on the horizon, and with it comes a seasonal change in Ranch customs.
-Our weekly summer barn dances and ranch rodeos stop with August as we focus more on wildlife migrations, fall fly fishing and harvest.
-A staff member and talented photographer, Robert Cole, spent the summer documenting our weekly Ranch at Rock Creek rodeo at Camp Roosevelt Arena.
+A staff member and talented photographer, Robert Cole, spent his summer at The Ranch documenting our weekly ranch rodeo at Camp Roosevelt Arena.
 Robert traveled from Northern California to work in Montana this summer.
 Although he has photographed sports before, the rodeo was a new experience.
 Trying to balance the cultural significance with the athleticism is always a challenge.
 In this week’s blog, we explain the historical significance of rodeo events to modern competitions and working ranches, while Robert explains his approach to photographing this important Montana tradition.

 The word “rodeo” is of Spanish origin and roughly translates to “round-up.”
 During the mid-1800’s the term referred to “vaqueros,” or cowboys, gathering cattle to sort or move to other pastures.
 These skills needed to manage cattle and horses later became the basis for the competitive sport we know today.